 Here are some basic supplies you are going to want to have on hand before you start sprouting:

-- Glass jars (wide mouth quart mason jars are great for sprouting), or stackable plastic sprouting containers
+- Glass jars (wide-mouth quart mason jars are great for sprouting), or stackable plastic sprouting containers

-- If you’re using a jar – screens, cheesecloth, or a screened lid (this is to cover the opening of the jar to protect them from bugs but also to allow airflow.
+- If you’re using a jar – screens, cheesecloth, or a screened lid (this is to cover the opening of the jar to protect it from bugs but also to allow airflow.
 Most natural health stores sell screened lids that usually fit over quart-sized mason jars)

 - Rubber bands (if you are using a screen or a cheesecloth, then the rubber bands will keep this material secure on the top of the jar)